-Parameter :04 - Rated Generator Output Current.
-This parameter is set to the nameplate rated output current of the generator at 0.8 power factor.
-This is the 100% maximum rating, including the real and reactive currents.
+Parameter: 04 - Rated Generator Output Current The parameter is set to the rated output current that is on the nameplate of the generator and is set at a 0.8 power factor.
+The rated generator output current is the 100% maximum rating that includes the real current and the reactive current.
 The digital voltage regulator does not use this parameter to limit current.
 However, the parameter must be set properly for the paralleling and line loss compensation functions in order to operate correctly.
 The rated generator output current is indicated on the nameplate.
-The nameplate is located on the outside of the generator terminal box.
+The nameplate is located on the outside of the generator terminal

-Parameter :05 - CT Voltage At Rated Generator

-Current.
-The voltage that the digital voltage regulator will have at the droop current transformer (CT) input at rated generator current.
+Parameter: 05 - CT Voltage At Rated Generator Current The voltage that the digital voltage regulator will have at the droop current transformer (CT) input at rated generator current.
 This entry is used for droop, line loss compensation, KVAR/PF control, and calculation of the monitoring parameters :52, :53, :54, :56, :57, and :58.
 The parameter must be set properly for the monitoring, paralleling, and line loss compensation functions in order to operate correctly.
 The value can be calculated by using the following formula.

-V{ct} =(I × W × R × N) / (T × O × C)
+$$V{ct}=(I \times W \times R \times N) / (T \times O \times C)$$